 Previous projects to receive funding include:

 - Ampleforth College for a visit to Jodrell Bank Radio Observatory.

 - St John’s High School for a Practical Rocketry workshop to design a water-propelled rocket.

-The closing date for applications is the 1st February 2020 (for projects taking place in the following summer term).
+The closing date for applications is the 1st November 2020 (for projects taking place in the following spring term).